Resume-of-Glen

 Moving RADAR Calibration:

-system that was used, in conjunction with the NCSU Car, for the
+was used, in conjunction with the NCSU Car, for the certification of moving

 General Electric Inc., CPD, Mobile Radio Design